-Comparing the model two meter temperature climatologies to the NCAR/NCEP Reanalysis-2 data (Figure 2, columns 2 and 3) it can be seen that Noah has a warm bias in some areas in some seasons, particularly over Russia, western China and North America in JJA and SON, and in central Canada throughout the year.
-A comparison of CRU observations and Noah (not shown) produces a similar pattern, with large warm biases in the northern latitudes and smaller cold biases in the tropics.
+Comparing the model 2-m temperature climatologies to the NCEP-NCAR reanalysis-2 data (Fig. 2, columns 2 and 3) it can be seen that Noah has a warm bias in some areas in some seasons, particularly over Russia, western China, and North America in June-August (JJA) and September-November (SON), and in central Canada throughout the year.
+A comparison of CRU observations and Noah (not shown) produces a similar pattern, with large warm biases in the northern latitudes and smaller cold biases in the Tropics.
 In contrast, OSU has a strong cold bias over most of Russia in DJF and MAM.
 The warm bias in North America is also noticeable, but is smaller than that of Noah.

 While some Noah biases are large, there are areas where the Noah climatology is closer to the reanalysis and CRU data than OSU.
-Those areas include Northern Eurasia in DJF and MAM (where OSU has a cold bias), Central Africa in JJA (around the Congo River Basin), South America, and Australia (again where OSU has a cold bias).
-In general Noah produces larger temperature biases than OSU in the northern latitudes, especially in JJA and SON.
-In the tropics the magnitude of the biases are similar between the two LSMs.
+Those areas include northern Eurasia in DJF and MAM (where OSU has a large cold bias), central Africa in JJA (around the Congo River basin), and Australia almost year-round.
+In general Noah produces larger temperature biases than OSU in the northern latitudes in JJA and SON.
+In the Tropics the magnitude of the biases are similar between the two LSMs.